BraveDrXuTF/VOL/README.md

 ## Acknowledgements

-The implementation of VOL is benefited greatly from by remarkable projects from the community.
+The implementation of VOL is benefited greatly from remarkable projects from the community.
 We would like to sincerely thank [FNO](https://github.com/neuraloperator/neuraloperator/tree/master), [F-FNO](https://github.com/alasdairtran/fourierflow), and [PyTorch](https://github.com/pytorch/pytorch) for their awesome open source.